venkateshvaddadi/SpiNet-QSM/README.md

 <img src="images/required_equations/relation between local filed and qsm.PNG" alt="spinet-QSM architecture" width=100% height=100%>

 # SpiNet-QSM
 The proposed SpiNet-QSM is a model-based deep learning technique for solving the QSM problem.
+The proposed approach can enforce p-norm (0 < p ≤ 2) on trainable regularizer, where its norm parameter (p) is trainable (automatically chosen).

 SpiNet-QSM has two parts: data consistency term and regularization term.